Cooking Gorgeous

 • 45 minutes before the end of the cooking time, start preparing your garnishes.

-• When the beef is cooked, remove the casserole from the oven and check the consistency of the sauce.
-It needs to be thick enough to cover the back of a spoon.
+• Cook for another 30 to 45 minutes, remove the pan from the oven and check the thickness of the gravy.
+It should be thick enough to cover the back of the spoon.
+If the gravy is too thin, add some cornstarch mixed with a little cold water and stir in.

 Nutrition